83

 Back to auction

-Accompanied by a certificate of authenticity from Mr. Olivier BAROIN stating that it is a Suzanne Belperron creation from the Mallet-Stevens case circa 1935.
+Accompanied by a certificate of authenticity from Mr Olivier BAROIN stating that this is a creation by Suzanne Belperron from the Mallet-Stevens collection, circa 1935.

-Collection of Madame Robert Mallet-Stevens, in the family to this day.
+The collection of Madame Robert Mallet-Stevens, which has remained in the family to this day.

 Modernity and simplicity of form

-Avant-garde architect Robert Mallet-Stevens (1886-1945) is one of the most emblematic figures of twentieth-century architecture.
-Founding president of the Union des Artistes Modernes in 1929, he was a major player in the modern movement.
+An avant-garde architect, Robert Mallet-Stevens (1886–1945) is one of the iconic figures of 20th-century architecture.
+As the founding president of the Union des Artistes Modernes in 1929, he was a key figure in the Modernist movement.

 Born into a family of artists, collectors and art lovers ahead of their time, elegance and refinement were the very foundations of his thinking.

-A man of many talents, Robert Mallet-Stevens was in turn an architect-builder, interior decorator, furniture designer, teacher, photographer in the air force during the First World War, then film designer and decorator for some twenty films in the 1920s, including Marcel l'Herbier's famous L'Inhumaine (1924).
+A man of many talents, Robert Mallet-Stevens was, in turn, an architect and builder, an interior designer, a furniture designer, a teacher, an aviation photographer during the First World War, and then a set designer and film decorator for some twenty films in the 1920s, including Marcel l’Herbier’s famous film L’Inhumaine (1924).

-Along with his contemporaries, Le Corbusier and Auguste Perret, Robert Mallet-Stevens rethought architecture, wishing to adapt it
+Alongside his contemporaries, Le Corbusier and Auguste Perret, Robert Mallet-Stevens reimagined architecture, seeking to adapt it

 to the demands of his time.
-He was entrusted with the construction of several emblematic villas.
-The unfinished Villa Paul Poiret
+He was commissioned to build several iconic villas.
+The Villa Paul Poiret remained

-unfinished, then the Villa du Comte de Noailles in Hyères in 1925, for which he called on all the great names of his time
+unfinished, followed by the Villa du Comte de Noailles in 1925 in Hyères, for which he enlisted all the leading figures of his

-Eileen Gray, Francis Jourdain, Djo-Bourgeois, Charlotte Perriand, Sonia Delaunay, Pierre Chareau, Jean Prouvé and others.
+time: Eileen Gray, Francis Jourdain, Djo-Bourgeois, Charlotte Perriand, Sonia Delaunay, Pierre Chareau, Jean Prouvé… Rue

-rue Mallet-Stevens in Auteuil in 1927.
-The Villa Cavrois was his masterpiece.
+Mallet-Stevens in Auteuil in 1927 would prove to be a landmark.
+The Villa Cavrois would be his masterpiece.

-The close-knit couple lived the avant-garde life of the Roaring Twenties.
-This period of intense social and cultural
+The close-knit couple lived the avant-garde lifestyle amidst the effervescence of the Roaring Twenties.
+This period of intense social and